timfox456/explainable-ai/captum.md

 Captum is a a model interpretability framework for pytorch.

-The [github repo](https://github.com/pytorch/captum) can be found here: https://github.com/pytorch/captum .
+The [GitHub repo](https://github.com/pytorch/captum) can be found here: https://github.com/pytorch/captum .

 Captum is part of the pytorch project.
 And so it is very actively developed and able to

 ## Problem

-Captum is an attribution libarary focused on visualization techniques for pytorch.
+Captum is an attribution library focused on visualization techniques for pytorch.

 ## Attribution Methods

-Captum Comes weith a wide Variety of attribution methods available:
+Captum Comes with a wide Variety of attribution methods available:

  * Primary Attribution: Evaluates contribution of each input feature to the output of a model.
  * Layer Attribution: Evaluates contribution of each neuron in a given layer to the output of the model.